GridTools/gt4py/README.rst

     # Install the pre-commit checks
     pip install pre-commit
+    # You need to have a python3.6 interpreter in your PATH for the following:
-    pre-commit install  # in the repo directory
+    pre-commit install-hooks  # in the repo directory
+    # But you can develop using any version >= 3.6

 Documentation